When Schizophrenia Appears

 "These are exercises that are designed to train your brain -- to force you to use skills you might not be using,” Harvey says.
 They expand working memory and improve processing speed.
 "These interventions actually do work."

-In a 2012 study published in The American Journal of Psychiatry, people with schizophrenia got cognitive therapy, life skills training, or a combination of the two.
-Those who received both showed the greatest improvements in real-world functioning at home and at work.
+In one study, people with schizophrenia got cognitive therapy, life skills training, or a combination of the two.
+Those who received both improved the most in functioning at home and at work.
 They learned money management skills, how to use public transportation, and social skills.

 - Stick with therapy.